UN chief to Sudan army: Reverse coup, take heed of protests | Politics

 He was referring to a power-sharing deal that established joint military-civilian rule following the ouster of longtime autocrat Omar al-Bashir and his Islamist government in April 2019.

-With Saturday's deaths, the overall number of people killed since Monday's coup rose to 12, according to the Sudan Doctors' Committee and activists.
-More than 280 others were injured over the past week.
+Burhan has given an initial approval to release the majority of the detained officials, but said a few must remain in custody for allegedly playing a role in a coup attempt that was thwarted in September, the official said.
+He added that another issue is semantic — the military does not consider their takeover as a coup, arguing that they had already been part of the ruling government.

-The coup came after weeks of growing tensions between the military and civilians, and the generals had repeatedly called for dissolving the transitional government.
+Burhan said he would install a new technocrat government soon, with the aim of holding elections in July 2023.
+But the pro-democracy movement also fears the military has no intention of easing its grip and will appoint politicians it can control.

-Gen. Abdel-Fattah Buhran, who led the coup, has claimed that the takeover was necessary to prevent a civil war, citing what he said were growing divisions among political groups.
+Any new prime minister besides Hamdok would also likely face rejection by the pro-democracy protesters.
+Burhan has claimed that the takeover was necessary to prevent a civil war, citing what he said were growing divisions among political groups.
 However, the takeover came less than a month before he was to have handed some power to a civilian.

-He also claimed that the transition to democracy would continue, saying he would install a new technocrat government soon, with the aim of holding elections in July 2023.
+The Sudanese Professionals' Association, which was in the forefront of the uprising against al-Bashir and now leads the anti-coup protests, insists on the removal of Burhan-led military council and holding those behind the takeover accountable.

-But the pro-democracy movement in Sudan fears the military has no intention of easing its grip and will appoint politicians it can control.
+“We need a full civilian government after our 2-year experience with the generals,'' said Mohammed Yousef al-Mustafa, a spokesman for association.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)